Windower/Lua/addons/position_manager/README.md

 Command: `//pm set pos_x pos_y [name]`

 `pos_x` and `pos_y` are obligatory and must be numbers.
-The `name` parameter is optional.
+`name` is optional.
 If no name is provided, settings will be saved for the current character.
 `:all` is a special name that can be used to set the default position.

 **Note**: Characters are only moved after they're logged in.
 The `:all` position will be used for the character login screen as well.